WilliamTjonndal/IT3212/assignment4/Group 25.md

 2. **Initial model training:** Train a RandomForest or XGBoost on the extracted features.
 3. **Compute feature importances:** Identify which features contribute most to class separation.
 4. **Select informative features:** Keep features above the median importance threshold.
-5. **Final classification:** Train the main classifier (RandomForest, XGBoost, SVM, or Stacking) using the reduced feature set.
+5. **Final classification:** Train the main classifier (RandomForest, XGBoost, SVM, or Stacking) using the selected feature set.

-This method offers several benefits for the Intel dataset: it reduces noise from less informative HOG/LBP bins, can speed up training for high-dimensional classifiers, mitigates the risk of overfitting, and provides insight into which visual patterns are most relevant for each class (e.g., buildings, forest, glacier, mountain, sea, street).
-By manually selecting features based on model-driven importances, the pipeline leverages both domain knowledge and data-driven evidence to improve classification performance while maintaining interpretability.
+This method offers several benefits for the Intel dataset: it reduces noise from less informative HOG/LBP bins, can speed up training for high-dimensional classifiers, and provides insight into which visual patterns are most relevant for each class (buildings, forest, glacier, mountain, sea, street).
+By manually selecting features based on model-driven importances, we select the best features to improve model performance.

 <h2 style="color: green;">TODO:
 - legg til intro